All comparisonsNote-taking apps

 Bear

-Roam Research fails first because backlinks and structure add mental noise.
+Roam Research fails first because it breaks when backlinks and structure add mental noise.

 Verdict